-The statistics on police reports with identified hate crime motives are presented annually.
+The statistics on police reports with identified hate crime motives were until 2016 presented annually.
+From now on it will be presented biannually.
 The method of data collection differs significantly from that employed for the official crime statistics.
 The report further includes information collected from victimisation surveys, predominantly the Swedish Crime Survey (SCS).

 The data collection method for the statistics on police reports with identified hate crime motives differ from that of the official crime statistics on reported and cleared up crimes.
 Hate crime is not a specific criminal offence.
 Most offences in the Penal Code can amount to a hate crime since the hate crime element is found in the offender’s motives.
 Nor do the police have specific crime codes in their computer system for registering hate crimes, why data currently cannot be collected in the traditional manner.